nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     ![VM Launch with persistent Volume](images/persistent_volume.png)

     **More details about available bootable images can be found [here](images.md).
-    Customers can also upload their own custom images, as demonstrated in [this documentation](../advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md).**
+    Customers can also upload their own custom images, as documented in [this documentation](../advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md).**

 - **Flavor** tab: Specify the size of the instance to launch.
 Choose `cpu-a.4`